-\cdot the assets are held within a business model whose objective is to hold assets in order to collect contractual cash flows; and

-\cdot the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+• the assets are held within a business model whose objective is to hold assets in order to collect contractual cash flows; and • the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-If either of the above two criteria is not met, the financial assets are classified and measured at fair value through the profit or loss (FVTPL).
+If either of the above two criteria is not met, the financial assets are classified and measured at FVTPL.

-If a financial asset meets the amortised cost criteria, the company may choose to designate the financial asset at FVTPL.
+If a financial asset meets the amortised cost criteria, the Company may choose to designate the financial asset at FVTPL.
 Such an election is irrevocable and applicable only if the FVTPL classification significantly reduces a measurement or recognition inconsistency.

-Financial assets at fair value through other comprehensive income (FVTOCI)
+Financial assets at FVTOCI